opawar600/Advanced-Database-Organizations-Coding-Asignments/README.md

 - readCurrentBlock(SM_FileHandle * fHandle, SM_PageHandle memPage) : Reads the block from the file where the curPagePos is.

-- readNextBlock(SM_FileHandle * fHandle, SM_PageHandle memPage) : Reads the previous block with respect to the curPagePos.
+- readNextBlock(SM_FileHandle * fHandle, SM_PageHandle memPage) : Reads the next block with respect to the curPagePos.

 - readLastBlock(SM_FileHandle * fHandle, SM_PageHandle memPage) : Reads the content of last block in the page file.